 How It Works

 Both sterols and FAAs contribute to the following maca therapeutic properties: balancing of hormonal secretions, stimulation of body metabolism (energy and vitality), stress reduction, antidepressant activity, memory improvement, and enhancement of sexual drive.
-Maca root has proven beneficial mainly in the treatment of hormonal disorders, particularly in women entering menopause and men with sexual dysfunction.
+Maca root has proven beneficial mainly in the treatment of hormonal disorders, particularly in women entering menopause6 and men with sexual dysfunction7.

 Well known herbs used as substitutes for synthetic hormones in hormone replacement therapy (HRT) are soy and red clover, both of which affect estrogen; black cohosh root, which influences luteinizing hormone (LH); and wild yam, which stimulates progesterone.
 Unlike the aforementioned herbs, maca lacks phytoestrogens but, instead, encourages optimal functioning of the endocrine glands, providing an overall hormone-balancing effect.